Festival brings a taste of Greece to Victoria - Victoria News

 The sights, sounds and tempting tastes of Greece will be on display over the next two weeks.

 “If the weather co-operates it’s a little piece of Greece in Victoria.
 We have live entertainment almost the whole day every day.
-And If you’re hungry we have all that delicious foods for people to enjoy.” said Koutougos.
+And If you’re hungry we have all that delicious food for people to enjoy,” said Koutougos.

 There will be a wide array of authentic Greek dishes including souvlaki, spanakopita, baklava and loukomades.